 ARTIST/MAKER

 Kelly Hickey is a textile artist born and raised in the mid-Atlantic and currently living and working in Vermont.
-As of 2013 she founded ‘edie&glo’, a small-run design company which incorporates fabrics from the 1960’s-70’s as a platform for education in reduce-reuse-recycle.
+She is the owner/designer of ‘edie&glo’, a small-run design company which incorporates vintage fabrics into clothing & essential products as a platform for education in reduce-reuse-recycle.
 Following an Arquetopia Artist Residency in Oaxaca, Mexico in September 2017 and Driftwood Studios, South Africa in February 2020 she has added embroidery into her work to broaden the richness of storytelling.
-She enjoys working on commissions and collaborations for individuals as well as gallery exhibitions including Southern Vermont Art Center’s (May ‘19) and Bristol Museum of Art (March ‘22).
+She enjoys working on commissions and collaborations for individuals as well as gallery exhibitions.
+Her work has been shown throughout New England and California.

 Kelly has been working on a large body of art with the working title ‘all purpose floWEr’ which encompasses remaking eighty pounds of fabric waste into one large installation focusing on environmental and cultural impacts of textile overconsumption.
 Kelly is a 1988 graduate of the University of Delaware with a degree in Apparel Design.